varunrao/aws-smart-recycle/pi/README.md

        ![putty-image](images/11-1-putty.png)

     1. If a PuTTY security alert is displayed, choose Yes.
-The default Raspberry Pi login is `pi` and use the password entered earlier.
+The default Raspberry Pi login is `pi` and use the password specified earlier.

        ![putty-image](images/11-2-putty.png)

+1. Using the SSH connection established above, we will upgrade the software on the Raspberry Pi by entering the two commands below.
+This step will take some time to complete.

+    ```bash

+    sudo apt update

+    sudo apt -y upgrade

+    ```

+1. Once the upgrades are done, reboot the Raspberry Pi and reconnect using SSH.
+    ```bash

+    sudo reboot

+    ```